jz393/jz393.github.io/writing/my-first-love-postmortem.md

 - **Update:** I tried to write my "[second love](https://zhangjane.com/writing#a-quiet-second-love)" in a healthier way, one that didn't need bold disclaimers.
 Can you guess what it is?
 Because I'm not exactly sure myself.
 Here is an AI artwork of the [two loves](writing/images/ai/illustration-love-comparisons.png), side by side.
 And no, I probably won't ever stop romanticizing academic disciplines as humans.

-## A Literary, Mathematical, and Moral Analysis
+## The Literary, Mathematical, and Moral Analysis

 Here, I describe my narrative and experience using a common literary reference and construct a mathematical model for our colloquial definition of *love*.